-It is not unusual in car accident cases for one driver to say that the collision happened one way, and for the other driver to say something completely different.
+It's not unusual in car accident cases for one driver to say that the collision happened one way, and for the other driver to say something completely different.

-"The light was green.”
+"The light was green," one driver may claim.

 Let's take a closer look at these four factors.